-As at June 30, 2021, the Company is a junior exploration company engaged in the acquisition, exploration and development of mineral properties in Greenland.
-Hudson is listed on the TSX Venture Exchange and is currently focused on its wholly owned Nukittooq niobium - tantalum (Nb-Ta) project and also advancing its Sarfartoq rare earth element (REE) project.
+As at September 30, 2021, the Company is a junior exploration company engaged in the acquisition, exploration and development of mineral properties in Greenland.
+Hudson is listed on the TSX Venture Exchange and holds a 100% interest in the Nukittooq niobium - tantalum ("Nb-Ta") ("Nukittooq Nb-Ta") project and the advanced Sarfartoq rare earth element ("REE") project.
 The Company also has a minority interest in Hudson Greenland A/S which owns the pre-commercial production White Mountain anorthosite mine (the "White Mountain" or "Qaqortorsuaq" in Greenlandic) located on its Naajat anorthosite 30 year exploitation license.

 Hudson is focusing on being a leader in the production and development of green mineral products and technologies while protecting the environment and respecting the communities where it operates.
 The Company developed and brought into production the White Mountain mine and ensured that no chemicals or even water are used in its operation.
 The products that will be made from the White Mountain anorthosite will help reduce global CO2 levels and create more energy efficient products while producing less waste.
-The rare earth elements and niobium-tantalum on the Sarfartoq license are critical to the development of the green economy in reducing energy consumption and increasing efficiencies.
-The dramatic increase in demand for electric vehicles (EV's) and sustainable energy (wind power and energy storage) has significantly increased the demand for REE's with an emphasis on permanent magnet motors in EV's and wind turbines.
+The rare earth elements and niobium-tantalum deposits located on the Sarfartoq license are critical to the development of the green economy in reducing energy consumption and increasing efficiencies.
+The dramatic increase in demand for electric vehicles ("EV's") and sustainable energy (wind power and energy storage) has significantly increased the demand for REE's with an emphasis on permanent magnet motors in EV's and wind turbines.

 Hudson has developed excellent relationships and support from the communities where it operates and the Government of Greenland.
-The Company was instrumental in implementing the Impact Benefit Agreements (IBA) for Hudson Greenland with respect to the White Mountain mine.
+The Company was instrumental in implementing the Impact Benefit Agreements ("IBA") for Hudson Greenland with respect to the White Mountain mine.
 The IBA provides financial support to educational and social programs to the communities surrounding the White Mountain mine in Greenland.